bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 We plan to release these two modified architectures implemented by MXNet for image classification.

 # Modified CRUNet.mxnet
-A MXNet implementation of modified CRUNet
+A MXNet implementation of modified CRUNet.

 In this part, we implement a modified CRU-Net (**CRU-Net 56, 116**) architecture via [MXNet](http://mxnet.io/).
 The original one is described in the paper [Sharing Residual Units Through Collective Tensor Factorization To Improve Deep Neural Networks](https://www.ijcai.org/proceedings/2018/0088.pdf) proposed by [Yunpeng Chen](https://github.com/cypw/), Xiaojie Jin, Bingyi Kang, Jiashi Feng, Shuicheng Yan.
 This paper is accepted by IJCAI 2018.